insected/bobbae_gcp-wiki/BigQuery.md

 ### Managing input data and data sources

 When [evaluating](https://cloud.google.com/bigquery/docs/best-practices-performance-input) your input data, consider the required I/O. How many bytes does your query read?
 Are you properly limiting the amount of input data?
 Is your data in native BigQuery storage or an external data source?
-The amount of data read by a query and the source of the data impact query performance and cost.
+The amount of data read by a query and the source of the data impact query performance and .